MagnetStreet/web-editor-nextjs/README.md

 ### 6. Commit Message Convention

-This might be optional in the furture we can remove it but it might be good to set a standard
+This might be optional in the future we can remove it but it might be good to set a standard

 example